 Q: Why did you move; what do you do?

 A: We moved to Antwerp for my husband's job.
 He was tasked with overseeing the finances of an FMCG company for the Benelux region.
 I moved to Antwerp from Switzerland, where I had just given birth to my first child.
 We drove from Lausanne all the way to Antwerp with a six-week-old baby.
 At the time, I was caring for my little boy, but as he grew stronger and needed me less I decided to get back into freelance journalism and especially travel writing.
 As friends kept coming to me to ask questions about different expat destinations, I decided to put my thoughts into a blog.

 Q: What did you enjoy most about Antwerp?
 How would you rate the quality of life compared to other places where you've lived?

-A: I love Antwerp’s energy.
-It’s hard to describe it and if you visit for a weekend, you might not feel the vibe, but stay for a while and it will get under your skin.
-Avant-garde fashion, street food, modernist design stores, concept pop ups, all on a smaller (and easier to navigate) scale than London.
+A: I love Antwerp's energy.
+It's hard to describe it, and if you visit for a weekend, you might not feel the vibe, but stay for a while and it will get under your skin.
+Avant-garde fashion, street food, modernist design stores and concept pop-ups, all on a smaller (and easier to navigate) scale than in London.
 I also made lots of local friends as well as expat friends and really felt part of the community.
-As a mother I appreciate good healthcare, low crime levels and decent education, but as a woman I love to go out, to dine in great restaurants and to meet new people from all walks of life.
-It’s rare that I had a café serving matcha latte, the best sushi this side of Tokyo, a sculpture park and so many friends all within cycling distance.
-Oh, and did I mention Tomorrowland (the best electro music festival in the world)?
+As a mother, I appreciate good healthcare, low crime levels and decent education, but as a woman, I love to go out, dine in great restaurants and meet new people from all walks of life.
+It's rare that I had a café serving matcha latte, the best sushi this side of Tokyo, a sculpture park, and so many friends all within cycling distance.
+Oh, and did I mention Tomorrowland (the best electro-music festival in the world)?